lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 Lab 02 - SoftUni Party
 -

 Using a TreeSet to sort VIP guests which start with number in the beginning of the set.

+Lab 03 - "Voina" - Number Game
+-

+Using two LinkedHashSets to represent every players' stacks and preserve the order of the cards.
+To iterate through the stacks using iterator().next(), removing every card and inserting back to the winners stack respectively.